felipelouza/gsa-is/README.md

 * 4: SACA-K
 * 5: gSAIS
 * 6: gSACA-K
+* 7: gSAIS+LCP
-* 7: gSACA-K+LCP
+* 8: gSACA-K+LCP

 \* SAIS and SACA-K versions that receive an integer alphabet as input.

 --
 **LCP-array:**

-One can compute the LCP-array after the GSA construction using Phi-algorithm [4]:
+One can also compute the LCP-array after the SA construction using Phi-algorithm [4]:

 ```sh
 make run LCP_COMPUTE=1